-The requirements for Title IV program funds when you withdraw are separate from the QCC Tuition and Fee refund policy.
+The requirements for Title IV program funds when you withdraw are separate from any refund policy that your school may have.
 Therefore, you may still owe funds to the school to cover unpaid institutional charges.
 QCC may also charge you for any Title IV program funds that the school was required to return.
 You may ask QCC for a copy of the Refund Policy.
 QCC can also provide you with the requirements and procedures for officially withdrawing from school.